 Gluten is the protein found in wheat which, when mixed with water, forms into long stretchy strings that give bread its structure.
 When you develop those strands, rinse off the starch, and cook the gluten bits, you get seitan.
 The chewy texture is quite similar to meat — I’ve definitely had seitan-based dishes that I’ve had to double-check that they were actually meat-free.

-How to make seitan at home
+How to make seitan at home from whole wheat flour

 The process is simple, but does take some time.
 Make a large batch and freeze the extra.